 Fariha Khan is the Associate Director of the Asian American Studies program at the University of Pennsylvania where she also teaches courses on South Asians in the U.S, Asian American Communities, Asian American Food, as well as Muslim Identity in America.
 She received a Master's degree in Arabic and Islamic Studies from Yale University and a PhD in Folklore and Folklife from the University of Pennsylvania.
 Her current research focuses on South Asian American Muslims, Pakistani American culture, and the Asian American community.
-Actively involved in the Philadelphia community, Dr. Khan is Co-Chair of the Board of Directors for the Philadelphia Folklore Project and serves on the Board of Directors of the Samuel S. Fels Fund.
-She was appointed in 2015 to the Governor’s Advisory Commission on Asian Pacific American Affairs.
+Actively involved in the Philadelphia community, Dr. Khan is Vice Chair of the Board of the Samuel S. Fels Fund.
+She serves on the Board of the American Folklore Society, the Philadelphia Folklore Project, the Philadelphia Asian American Film Festival, and the James Brister Alumni Society.
+Dr. Khan was appointed in 2015 to the Pennsylvania Governor’s Advisory Commission on Asian Pacific American Affairs and served until 2019.

 M.A., University of Pennsylvania, Folklore and Folklife

 Ethnicity and Migration, South Asian Americans, Muslim Americans, Asian American Community Folklife, APA Activism

 South Asians in the U.S.